Texas

 4. Inks Lake

-Located in Texas Hill Country, Inks Lake is formed by the Colorado River, and it’s part of the well-known Inks Lake State Park.
-Inks Lake is great for all types of boating as well as fishing, swimming and relaxing at one of the 200 campgrounds in the area.
+This lake is great for all types of boating and fishing, swimming, and relaxing at one of the 200 campgrounds in the area.
 If you are looking for an experience that includes everything from refreshing waters to a beautiful view of the stars in the night sky, Inks Lake is the place to be.

 5. Lake Granbury